Karl-Alfred Jacobsson

-Karl-Alfred Jacobsson (15 January 1926 – 4 March 2015) was a Swedish footballer who is best known for the time he spent at GAIS in Allsvenskan.
+Karl-Alfred Jacobsson (15 January 1926 – 4 March 2015) was a footballer who is best known for the time he spent at GAIS in Allsvenskan.
+Born in the United States, he played for the Sweden national team.

 Career

 At age 16 Jacobsson signed for second-tier team Gårda BK who offered to buy him a trench coat to lure the young player to the club.
 After his season at Gårda he made an early Allsvenskan debut with GAIS the following year but then chose to play for Redbergslids IK while doing his military service.

 In 1949 he returned to GAIS where he was the club's top goalscorer in eight of the ten seasons he spent there.
 When GAIS celebrated its 100-year anniversary in 1994 he was voted "Player of the Century" and at the end of 1999 he was also voted "Player of the Millennium" by the GAIS supporters.
 He died in 2015 at a nursing home in Gothenburg.